iosoft/listings-directory-classifieds/readme.txt

 * Customizable content fields of different types
 * Icons for custom content fields
 * Category-based content fields
-* Order listings by content fields
+* Order directory listings by content fields
 * Powerful search by content fields (in premium module)
 * Search by categories and locations
 * SEO friendly